 If you would like for me to return your messages or answer a question please don't have that feature disabled on your contributor page.
 Also for those adding photos.
 Do not add photos without cropping off all the surrounding white area or any frames surrounding a family photo.
 Only add one photo at a time instead of two or three pasted together!
-While a copy of a death certificate is allowed I would much rather have obits added to the bio. area instead of as a photo!
 Thanks.

 I love to receive edits especially those that link memorials together or add info.
 I do have a few memorials that I have used hyper links in the bio. area to link memorials together.
 I prefer not to use the family link option on those memorials.